Bilinear optimal control for the Stokes-Brinkman equations: a priori and a posteriori error analyses: A posteriori error bounds

-After introducing a posteriori error estimators associated with the discretization of the state and adjoint equations, we define the following a posteriori local error indicator and error estimator associated with the discretization of the control variable:
+After introducing a posteriori error estimators for the discretization of the state and adjoint equations, we define the following a posteriori local error indicator and error estimator for the discretization of the control variable:

-Finally, we introduce an a posteriori error estimator for the fully discrete scheme, which is the sum of three contributions:
+Finally, we introduce an a posteriori error estimator for the fully discrete scheme, which consists of three contributions:

 To simplify the presentation and proof of the next result, we define the errors $\mathbf{e}_{\bar{\mathbf{y}}}:=\bar{\mathbf{y}}-\bar{\mathbf{y}}_{h}$, $e_{\bar{\mathsf{p}}}:=\bar{\mathsf{p}}-\bar{\mathsf{p}}_{h}$, $\mathbf{e}_{\bar{\mathbf{z}}}:=\bar{\mathbf{z}}-\bar{\mathbf{z}}_{h}$, $e_{\bar{\mathsf{r}}}:=\bar{\mathsf{r}}-\bar{\mathsf{r}}_{h}$, and $e_{\bar{u}}:=\bar{u}-\bar{u}_{h}$.
 We also define $(\breve{\mathbf{y}},\breve{\mathsf{p}})\in \mathbf{H}_0^1(\Omega)\times L_0^2(\Omega)$ as the solution of